ahauser31/metalsmith-lunr/README.md

 metalsmith.use(lunr()).
 ```

 Use file metadata as `fields` for the search and assign weight for each field.
-The `content` field refers Metalsmith's internal record of the files contents and should not be included in the file metadata.
+The `contents` field refers Metalsmith's internal record of the files contents and will automatically be created from the file contents.
+Do not include the field `contents` manually.

 ```js
 var lunr = require('metalsmith-lunr');